 Languages The language of the text.
-Setting this parameter narrows the character content of text elements into the OCR results.
+Setting this parameter narrows the character and word choices for the OCR process, which increases speed and accuracy.
+For a list of supported languages, see OCR the content of text elements into the OCR results.
 If the text elements in the document are not consistent with the text that appears in the image, you might want to set this parameter to false.

-Languages, on page 411.
+Supported Languages, on page 417.

-ProcessTextElements (Optional) (Only affects documents) Specifies whether to merge the such as all uppercase, or all lowercase, you can specify the type in the CharacterTypes parameter.
+ProcessTextElements (Optional) (Only affects documents) Specifies whether to merge only, such as all uppercase, or all lowercase, you can specify the type in the CharacterTypes parameter.
 This can improve accuracy.

-CharacterTypes (Optional) If the document uses a particular type of characters only, consist of white characters with black outlines.
+CharacterTypes (Optional) If the document uses a particular type of characters consist of white characters with black outlines.

-HollowText (Optional) Set this parameter if you are processing subtitles that image.
+HollowText (Optional) Set this parameter if you are processing subtitles that entire image.

-Region (Optional) Restrict OCR to a region of the image, instead of the entire
+Region (Optional) Restrict OCR to a region of the image, instead of the

-[OCR] Type=ocr Languages=en

-For more information about the parameters you can use to customize OCR, refer to the Media Server Reference.
+[OCR] Type=ocr Languages=en For more information about the parameters you can use to customize OCR, refer to the Media Server Reference.